worldforge/cyphesis/README.md

 ### Documentation

-Documentation describing how the system works can be found [here](dox/index.md).
+Documentation describing how the system works can be found [here](docs/dox/index.md).

 ### API documentation

-If Doxygen is available API documentation can be generated using the ```docs``` target.
+If Doxygen is available API documentation can be generated using the ```dox``` target.
 For example:

 ```
-make docs
+make dox
 ```

 ## Dependencies